stahta01/wxCode_components/webupdate/ReadMe.txt

  wxWidgets library license applies to WebUpdate code if you use it as a library (for e.g. your custom webupdater); that is you can use both in other open source apps and in other commercial products.
- If you WebUpdate binaries directly, then the MIT license applies:
+ If you use WebUpdate binaries directly, then the MIT license applies:

    Copyright (c) 2006 Francesco Montorsi